-On 17 August 2023 (2022: 8 March 2022), the Company granted an aggregate of 4,225,971 awarded shares to eight directors, namely Messrs.
-Yang Xianxiang, Liu Kecheng, Xue Mingyuan, Lai Zhiyong, Yang Xin, Liu Ka Ying, Rebecca, Tse Siu Ngan and Hu Muntian, (2022: 2,135,000 awarded shares to seven directors, namely Messrs.
-Yang Xianxiang, Liu Kecheng, Xue Mingyuan, Lai Zhiyong, Liu Ka Ying, Rebecca, Tse Siu Ngan and Hu Muntian), and 17,261,462 awarded shares (2022: 11,016,716) (collectively referred to as the "Awarded Shares") to other employees of the Group (collectively referred to as the "Selected Participants").
-Subject to the acceptance of the Selected Participants and that the Selected Participants remain as employees of the Group on the vesting date of the Awarded Shares, the Awarded Shares shall vest in them in accordance with the Scheme Rules on a date specified by the Board and on 7 August 2026 (2022: 8 March 2025) or an earlier date as approved by the Board, respectively, at which time the Awarded Shares will be transferred to the Selected Participants at nil consideration.
-The closing price of the shares immediately before the date of grant of such awarded shares was HK\$14.8.
-The closing price of the Company's shares at the date of grant was HK\$14.3 on 17 August 2023 (equivalent to approximately US\$1.8) ((2022: HK\$30.1 and HK\$30.0 per share on 13 January 2022 and 8 March 2022) (equivalent to approximately US\$3.8, respectively).
+On 17 August 2023, the Company granted an aggregate of 4,225,971 awarded shares to eight directors, namely Messrs.
+Yang Xianxiang, Xue Mingyuan, Liu Kecheng, Lai Zhiyong, Yang Xin, Liu Ka Ying, Rebecca, Tse Siu Ngan and Hu Mantian, as well as 17,261,462 awarded shares (collectively referred to as the "Awarded Shares") to employees of the Group (collectively referred to as the "Selected Participants").
+Subject to the acceptance of the Selected Participants and that the Selected Participants remain as employees of the Group on the vesting date of the Awarded Shares, the Awarded Shares shall vest in them in accordance with the Scheme Rules on a date specified by the Board and on 17 August 2026 or an earlier date as approved by the Board, respectively, at which time the Awarded Shares will be transferred to the Selected Participants at nil consideration.
+The closing price of the shares immediately before the date of grant of such Awarded Shares was HK\$14.8.
+The closing price of the Company's shares at the date of grant was HK\$14.3 on 17 August 2023 (equivalent to approximately US\$1.8).